Pink210/softether-easyinstall/README.md

 </details>

 ## Other
-It is not advised that you remove the log, although you may do so if you so choose:
+It is not advised that you remove the log, although you may do so:

  ```bash
  cd .. && cd opt/softether && rm -r packet_log security_log server_log